C-Wesley/LearningWIL/Class Based Examples/README.md

 - A collection of class-based C++ examples and supporting headers used for learning object oriented programming.
 - Examples are grouped by intended functionality; some headers like `types.h` appear in multiple folders.
 Some files utilize some of the previous works.

+## Design Philosophy

+The examples in this repository follow a few guiding principles:

+- **Separation of concerns**
+  Data definitions (`types.h`) are kept separate from logic and hardware interaction.

+- **Self-contained modules**
+  Each test folder can be compiled and understood independently.

+- **Clarity over cleverness**
+  Code prioritizes readability and learning value over extreme optimization.

 ## Recommened Learning Order
 1. test_imu
 2. test_gps